JoyeBright/DeepSentiPers/README.md

 ![DeepSentiPers](https://javad.pourmostafa.com/assets/images/DeepSentiPers.png)

 ## Results
 Overall the DeepSentiPers achieved the following results in the Persian sentiment analysis task.
-H/E, read the paper to find more about the results.
+H/E, read the paper to find out more about the results.

 | Classification-Type | BLSTM F1-Score | Word-Embedding | Data-Augmentation |
 |:-------------------:|:--------------:|:--------------:|:-----------------:|